 To pay dividends to your shareholders, there are a few things you need to determine first:

-- Frequency of dividend payment – will it be a one-time payment or annual?
+- Frequency of dividend payment – will it be a one-time payment or an annual one?

 - How much you will pay per share – this is determined by the company’s Board of Directors

 - The dividend payment date – the exact date you issue dividends